TawannaWillis/azure-active-directory-configuration/README.md

 <img src="https://i.imgur.com/X6UGnsf.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
-Before the client can join the domain, it is important to configure the DNS settings first.
-The DNS server has to pointing to the domain controller's private IP address.
-On the Azure portal, open the Networking tab and click on Network Interface.
-In the DNS servers, enter the domain controller's private IP address and save the changes.
-Restart the client VM in order to ensure the DNS changes are saved.
+<br />- Configure DNS settings before the client can join the domain.
+<br />- Set the DNS server to the domain controller's private IP address
+<br />- In the Azure portal, open the **Networking** tab of the client VM.
+<br />- Click on **Network Interface** and update the **DNS servers** with the domain controller's private IP.
+<br />- Save the changes.
+<br />- Restart the client VM to apply the DNS changes.
 </p>
 <br />